-Popeye’s Louisiana Chicken is open at 3909 17 Ave SE Tel: 587-356-1821 Open Monday to Sunday 11-11.
+Popeye’s Louisiana Chicken is open at 3909 17 Ave SE, Tel: 587-356-1821.
+Open Monday to Sunday, from 11am-11pm.
 Drive Thru open until midnight.
 Also on the chicken scene is Fritou Chicken located at 3719 17 Ave SE.
 The chicken franchise started in Quebec and is known for its 18 hour marinated chicken.

 Looking for fresh organic turkeys?
 Illichmann’s Sausage Shop and Deli take your order now.
 It is the best price in town and you can ensure the size you need to feed your family and friends at the Christmas dinner table.
 Call to place your order now at 403-272-1673.
 They are also carrying a selection of exotic cheeses and meats for the perfect Charcuterie board.

 Begim Uzbek restaurant is a family run restaurant that will delight the tastebuds.
 Whether you try the tok-osh, somosa, mohora or the kebab you can’t go wrong, it all is delicious and unique.
 This restaurant is a welcome addition to the International Avenue family and the only one of its kind in western Canada.
 Located at 4413 17 Avenue SE.
 Telephone: 587-353-4413.